 Fountain and Vermillion County are home to many wonderful people who have made a deep impact in the

 All memorial and honor gifts are acknowledged to the person or people you designate so that the loved one's family, or the person you are honoring, is aware of the gift.
 Or you can make an anonymous gift if you desire to do so.
 The amount of the gift is, of course, confidential and only you will receive a gift acknowledgement for tax purposes.
-It's very easy to give a memorial or honor gift – just click on the Donate Here! tab on this page to get started.
+It's very easy to give a memorial or honor gift – just CLICK HERE to get started.